 Unitarian Universalist congregations are open to people of all backgrounds.
 Although each Unitarian Universalist congregation is different, worship services in most of our societies draw on a wide variety of religious and other sources for inspiration.
 We welcome each of you, no matter what your religious background is.

 A question for you to ask yourselves is whether Unitarian Universalism speaks to your religious needs and desires.
 What are you looking for in a religious community?
 Do our principles, our style of worship, our way of being together, provide a context where your religious life can flourish?
 The best way to find out if a congregation will feel comfortable to your family is for you and your partner to attend a number of services.
-You also may want to meet with the minister, sit in on some of the religious education programs, and take a closer look at the congregation's hymnal as you try to determine whether the congregation will be a good fit for your whole family.
+You also may want to meet with the minister and take a closer look at the congregation's hymnal as you try to determine whether the congregation will be a good fit for your whole family.

 Religious conversion means giving up one faith to take on another.
 If you become part of a Unitarian Universalist congregation, we do not ask you to give up the religious convictions of your heritage.
 We do ask you to bring those convictions with an open heart and an inquiring mind, knowing that others in the congregation bring their own ideas and beliefs that may not be the same as yours.